python-jsonschema/jsonschema/docs/creating.rst

 .. autofunction:: extend

-    Create a new validator that extends an existing validator class.
+    Create a new validator class by extending an existing one.

     :argument jsonschema.IValidator validator: an existing validator class

-    :argument dict validators: a set of new validators to add to the new validator.
+    :argument dict validators: a mapping of new validator callables to extend with, whose structure is as in :func:`create`\ .

         .. note::

-            Any validators with the same name as an existing one will (silently) replace the old validator entirely.
+            Any validator callables with the same name as an existing one will (silently) replace the old validator callable entirely, effectively overriding any validation done in the "parent" validator class.

-            If you wish to extend an old validator, call it directly in the replacing validator function by retrieving it using ``OldValidator.VALIDATORS["the validator"]``.
+            If you wish to instead extend the behavior of a parent's validator callable, delegate and call it directly in the new validator function by retrieving it using ``OldValidator.VALIDATORS["validator_name"]``.

-    :argument str version: a version for the new validator
+    :argument str version: a version for the new validator class

     :returns: a new :class:`jsonschema.IValidator` class

     .. note:: Meta Schemas

-        The new validator will just keep the old validator's meta schema.
+        The new validator class will have its parent's meta schema.

-        If you wish to change or extend the meta schema in the new validator, modify ``META_SCHEMA`` directly on the returned class.

-        The meta schema on the new validator will not be a copy, so you'll probably want to copy it before modifying it to not affect the old validator.
+        If you wish to change or extend the meta schema in the new validator class, modify ``META_SCHEMA`` directly on the returned class.
+Note that no implicit copying is done, so a copy should likely be made before modifying it, in order to not affect the old validator.

 .. autofunction:: validator_for

-    Retrieve the validator appropriate for validating the given schema.
+    Retrieve the validator class appropriate for validating the given schema.

-    Uses the :validator:`$schema` property that should be present in the given schema to look up the appropriate validator.
+    Uses the :validator:`$schema` property that should be present in the given schema to look up the appropriate validator class.

     :argument schema: the schema to look at
-    :argument default: the default to return if the appropriate validator cannot be determined.
-If unprovided, the default will be to just return :class:`Draft4Validator`
+    :argument default: the default to return if the appropriate validator class cannot be determined.
+If unprovided, the default is to return :class:`Draft4Validator`